Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 This is a trick question and lots of people get caught out.
 Of course they both have the same weight!
 However coal is denser than feathers which means a lot of weight is packed into a smaller space or volume.
 Feathers are less dense than coal but take up lots more space for the same weight.

 Visible light from the Sun is made up of different colours, in fact all the colours of the rainbow.
 These colors have different wavelengths.
 Blue is one of these colours and has a short wavelength.
-The atmosphere has lots of tiny water droplets floating in it.
-Blue light can't pass straight through these droplets to our eyes but gets reflected and scattered backwards and forwards by gas molecules and these tiny droplets, eventually coming out of the sky.
+The atmosphere is made up of different gasses we call air, composed of tiny particles called molecules.
+It also has lots of tiny water droplets floating in it.
+Blue light can't pass straight through these droplets to our eyes but gets reflected or bounced and scattered backwards and forwards by the gas molecules and droplets, eventually coming out of the sky.
 The effect is that the sky gets lit up in a blue color.

 3. Why Do Ships and Ice Float?